-Some PhD students will be automatically considered for financial support once they're accepted by an institution.
-However, many have to make separate applications for PhD funding.
+Some PhD students will be automatically considered for financial support once they've been accepted by an institution, but many are required to make separate PhD funding applications.
 These are usually made directly to the university - even for those studentships from Research Councils, professional bodies, or charities, foundations and trusts.

 You'll typically be asked for your PhD application form, a research proposal, a cover letter and your references.
 After the institution has reviewed your application, you may be invited to interview.

 Throughout this process, the university will scrutinise what you'll bring to the institution.
 Applicants at Liverpool John Moores University (LJMU), for example, are judged on: